 There are several speakers within the Sonos multi-room line up, and there are two soundbars and a wireless subwoofer too.

 Let us help you work out which Sonos speaker, or speakers, are the best for you.

-The Sonos Move is bigger than the Sonos One, and more expensive, but it brings water resistance, portability and Bluetooth audio streaming capabilities, whilst also offering all the usual Sonos features when connected to Wi-Fi, as well as built-in voice control.
+The Sonos Move is bigger than the Sonos One, and more expensive, but it brings water resistance, portability and Bluetooth audio streaming capabilities like Roam, whilst also offering all the usual Sonos features when connected to Wi-Fi, as well as built-in voice control.

 The Sonos One SL has the exact same design and sound architecture as the Sonos One, but without built-in voice control from Google or Alexa, making it a little cheaper and a good alternative to the older Play:1.

 The Beam is a small form factor soundbar, designed for your TV.
 It's compact, powerful and fully connected, offering HDMI for your TV, as well as Alexa and Google Assistant voice control.
-Like the Sonos One, One SL, Move and Five, it also supports Apple AirPlay 2.
+Like the Sonos Roam, One, One SL, Move, and Five, it also supports Apple AirPlay 2.

-Replacing the seven year-old Playbar is the Sonos Arc, the larger of the two soundbars offered by Sonos.
+Replacing the old Playbar is the Sonos Arc, the larger of the two soundbars offered by Sonos.
 Not only does it support many of the features of the Beam, it also comes with Dolby Atmos upfiring speakers and HDMI eARC capabilities.

 The main reason you would invest in the Sub is to pair it with the Beam or Arc, although it could also work as an excellent companion to two Sonos Five speakers working as a pair.
 They are an expensive pair though so make sure you really want that extra bass.